Using Notes in Wispr Flow for iOS

 Scratchpad button in the Flow Bar (Mac)

-The Scratchpad button will appear in your Flow Bar immediately.
-Turn the toggle off at any time to remove it.
+The button appears in the Flow Bar immediately.
+Turn the toggle off to remove it.

 Examples